• Skip to primary navigation

 Notes

 • Soy Sauce.
-To make this recipe gluten-free, be sure to choose a gluten-free soy sauce!
-To make it paleo, use coconut aminos!
+To make this recipe gluten-free, use gluten-free soy sauce.

 • Mirin: Please do not omit or substitute any ingredients for the mirin.
-It is a sweet Japanese cooking wine that's found in the Asian section of most major grocery stores.
-Mirin is a key ingredient to make the most delicious teriyaki sauce you've ever had!
+It is a sweet Japanese cooking wine that’s found in the Asian section of most major grocery stores.
+Mirin is a key ingredient to make the most delicious teriyaki sauce.

 Store this crock pot teriyaki chicken in an airtight container in the refrigerator for up to 1 week, or in the freezer for up to 2 months.